Form 8.3 - The Vanguard Group, Inc.: THG plc

 DJ Form 8.3 - The Vanguard Group, Inc.: THG plc

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: THG plc 23-May-2022 / 14:12 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: THG plc 26-May-2022 / 13:16 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------